mirage/irmin/README.md

 ### Description

-Irmin is a library to version-control application data.
-It has the following
-features:

 - **on-disk format** various formats are supported, including the Git format:
   Irmin on-disk repositories can be inspected and modified using the classic Git command-line tools.